Prato Cathedral

-Prato Cathedral, or Cathedral of Saint Stephen, (Duomo di Prato; Cattedrale di San Stefano) is a Roman Catholic cathedral in Prato, Tuscany, Central Italy, from 1954 the seat of the Bishop of Prato, having been previously, from 1653, a cathedral in the Diocese of Pistoia and Prato.
+Prato Cathedral, or Cathedral of Saint Stephen, (Duomo di Prato; Cattedrale di Santo Stefano) is a Roman Catholic cathedral in Prato, Tuscany, Central Italy, from 1954 the seat of the Bishop of Prato, having been previously, from 1653, a cathedral in the Diocese of Pistoia and Prato.
 It is dedicated to Saint Stephen, the first Christian martyr.

 It is one of the most ancient churches in the city, and was already in existence in the 10th century.
 It was built in several successive stages in the Romanesque style.
 The church contains a number of notable works of art, in particular fine sculpture.

 History

 The church of Saint Stephen was built in a green meadow (Prato) after an appearance of the Virgin Mary near the village of Borgo al Cornio (the present center of Prato).
 The first building was a small parish church, documented as early as AD 994 as the Pieve di Santo Stefano.
 A substantial expansion of the church building began in the 15th century, enlarging the nave and aisles, and erecting the bell tower (completed 1356); this transformed the modest building into the Gothic-Romanesque building we see today.